Contents

 Once a designated person has decided to grant an authorisation or a notice and judicial approval has been granted there are two methods:-

-The Service provider must comply with the notice if it is reasonably practicable to do so (s.22 (6)- (8) and can be enforced to do so by civil proceedings.
+The Service provider must comply with the notice if it is reasonably practicable to do so (s.22 (6)-(8) and can be enforced to do so by civil proceedings.
 The postal or telecommunications service can charge for providing this information.
-All applications must be made on a standard form.
+There are standard forms.
+See Appendix 4.

 Oral Authority